Exactly how to write a mission statement

 This business targets women in their mid-to-late 20s, just a few years younger than Aurora herself.
 While she has casual experience coaching young women, she wants to be able to help more people than her schedule allows.
 So, with Dawning, she wants to create an online learning empire that integrates video coaching and training sessions with live calls and Q&A sessions.

-Sure, she has that fairy tale princess quality, but that doesn’t erase the violent assaults in her past.
+Sure, she has that fairy tale princess quality, but that doesn’t erase trauma in her past.
 She’s done the hard work to accept her history, forgive herself for it, and forge a future, and she wants to help other women do the same thing.

 This version of Dawning is an intimate service business that takes advantage of the Internet’s many capabilities to help women in circumstances that Aurora herself has faced.
 Many small communities offer few resources for women who need the help of a counselor and a coach.
 Dawning seeks to be one of those resources.